-Doctors understand that there are some possible causes of MCDK, though it may not always be possible to identify the cause in your baby.
+Doctors understand some possible causes of MCDK, though it may not always be possible to identify the precise cause in your baby.
 It is not usually caused by anything that the mother does during her pregnancy.

 Multicystic dysplastic kidney: about the name